Four Major Trends in the eMobility Industry in 2022

 Governments also use the “stick” of policies and regulations that can only be met by adopting EVs.
 The European Commission has announced a package of policies intended to reduce greenhouse gas emissions that requires a 55% reduction in the average CO2 emissions of new cars by 2030 and 100% by 2035.
 New regulatory targets in the European Union and the United States now aim for an EV share of at least 50 percent by 2030, and several countries have announced accelerated timelines for ICE sales bans in 2030 or 2035.
 In the US, California intends to end the sale of ICE passenger cars in 2035.

 2. Bolstered by government funding, private companies drive growth in the EV charging infrastructure

 Lack of charging infrastructure is a top barrier to EV adoption, especially in the US and the UK.
 Even though most EVs are charged at home or work, roll-out of public charging is critical to supporting EV growth.
 And even with government funding, private enterprise will be the mainstay in making this happen — and there’s ample room for opportunity.

-In 2020, there were about 1.3 million publicly accessible chargers globally, the majority of which are in the EU, UK or China, and 30% of which are fast chargers.
+In 2021, there were more than 1.8 million publicly accessible chargers globally, the majority of which are in the EU, UK or China.
 To meet future demand, EU regulations call for a ratio of 1 public charger per 10 EVs and will require member countries to install charging points every 60 kilometers on public highways.